What Influences Payments: Two Major Factors

-In general, the two most significant factors that influence child support amounts in Minnesota are parental income and parenting time, as discussed above.
-However, the following are additional factors that influence child support amounts in Minnesota:
+In general, the two most relevant factors that influence child support are parental income and parenting time.
+However, the following are additional factors that can change the total:

 - Spousal maintenance awards